Inflectra/spira-documentation/docs/Developers/SpiraApps-Overview.md

 Create a branch for the current work.
 Make sure to commit to a feature branch and not the main branch to make PRs easier to manage.

 ### Prepare your documentation
 Each SpiraApp should have useful and easy to follow documentation about how to setup and use the SpiraApp.
+Link users to this with the URL parameter in the [manifest's metadata](./SpiraApps-Manifest.md/#spiraapp-metadata).

 This documentation should clearly list any third party URLs contacted by the SpiraApp with a brief explanation of why each is needed.